The Bull Case

 Important Information

-This document has been prepared by Gravis Advisory Limited (“the Investment Adviser”) and is for information purposes only.
+This document has been prepared by Gravis Advisory Limited (“the Investment Manager”) and is for information purposes only.
 It is not intended for distribution to, or use by, any person or entity in any jurisdiction or country where such distribution or use would be contrary to local law or regulation.
 Any recipients outside the UK should inform themselves of and observe any applicable legal or regulatory requirements in their jurisdiction.
-This document should not be considered as a recommendation, invitation or inducement that any investor should subscribe for, dispose of or purchase any securities or enter into any other transaction with the VT Gravis Funds ICVC, or any other Fund affiliated with the Investment Adviser.
+This document should not be considered as a recommendation, invitation or inducement that any investor should subscribe for, dispose of or purchase any securities or enter into any other transaction with the VT Gravis Funds ICVC, or any other Fund affiliated with the Investment Manager.
 The merits and suitability of any investment action in relation to securities should be considered carefully and involve, among other things, an assessment of the legal, tax, accounting, regulatory, financial, credit and other related aspects of such securities.
-Although high standards have been used in the preparation of the information, analysis, views and projections presented, no responsibility or liability whatsoever can be accepted by the Investment Adviser for any errors, omissions, misstatements, loss or damage resultant from any use of, reliance on, or reference to the contents.
+Although high standards have been used in the preparation of the information, analysis, views and projections presented, no responsibility or liability whatsoever can be accepted by the Investment Manager for any errors, omissions, misstatements, loss or damage resultant from any use of, reliance on, or reference to the contents.
 The views and opinions contained herein may not necessarily represent views expressed or reflected in other Gravis communications, strategies or funds and are subject to change.

 The VT Gravis Funds ICVC is a UCITS scheme and an umbrella company for the purposes of the OEIC Regulations.
 Past performance is no guarantee of future performance.